Food & Beverage

 JO BARRETT

-Where is your favorite culinary region or city?
+Where is your favourite culinary region or city?

 Tell us about a perfect culinary day there